clflushopt/icepop/README.md

 # icepop

-icepop is an RV64i emulator written in Rust with just-in-time dynamic binary translation execution to ARM64.
+icepop is a RV64i emulator written in Rust with just-in-time dynamic binary translation to ARM64.

-# icepop